 - license plate number

-- any special features such as stickers, dents or decals
+- any special features such as stickers, dents, or decals

 Many times, as the school year progresses, calls to action against immediate threats lose enthusiasm.
-It is important to keep interest in your surroundings and the goings-on alive.
+It is important to keep interested in your surroundings and the goings-on alive.
 Even if an immediate threat of crime is not foremost on your mind, it pays to be vigilant.